gordonguthrie/TheManual/docs/chapter2/overtone_synths.md

-# Chapter 2 - How synths are currently defined and invoked
+# Chapter 2 - Existing Synths in Sonic Pi

 ## The Clojure library: Overtone